LG125YT/Hummus.py/README.md

 formatted_timestamp = current_time_utc.isoformat()
 ```

-You can add attributes to the embed such as fields, footers, or an author like this:
+You can add attributes to the embed such as fields, footers, a thumbnail, an image, or an author like this:

 ```py
 class Commands(Client):